Daniel Crowley (footballer): Arsenal

-During the summer of 2013, the 15-year-old Crowley moved from Aston Villa to Arsenal, Arsene Wenger had personally watched him play against Arsenal's youth sides on at least two occasions and pushed for the signing.
+During the summer of 2013, the 15-year-old Crowley moved from Aston Villa to Arsenal, Arsène Wenger had personally watched him play against Arsenal's youth sides on at least two occasions and pushed for the signing.
 Under the terms of the Premier League's Elite Player Performance Plan, Villa were only entitled to limited, fixed-rate compensation because the player was under 16.
 The club filed a formal complaint, noting that he had represented their under-18 side in the league that season and should be treated as an under-18.
 Villa's Academy Director, Bryan Jones, commented that compensation at such a level, only £209,000 for nine years of investment, would disincentivise clubs from developing young players in the English game.

 Crowley signed his first professional contract as soon as he turned 17.
 After impressing with Arsenal's under-age teams in his first two seasons, he was included in the first-team squad for the 2015 Premier League Asia Trophy in Singapore.